Godcoder vs Poolside AI

 Features

-Bring your own LLM key (OpenAI, Anthropic, any OpenAI-compatible endpoint)
+Bring your own LLM key: OpenAI, Anthropic, or any OpenAI-compatible API

-Autonomous harness scaffolding and self-optimization in real time
+Autonomous harness scaffold, write, and optimize in real time (Harness mode)

-Multiple interaction modes: Ask, Plan, Coding, Freestyle, Harness, CoWork
+Multiple modes: Ask, Plan, Coding, Freestyle, Harness, CoWork

 In-place file editing with diff review and checkpoint rewind